forreya/searching-algorithms/README.md

 ## Additional
 - [ ] Trie Search (prefix-based searching)

+## Note
+You need to add this project directory to your PYTHONPATH environmental variable for the imports to work correctly.

 ## Contributing
 If you have suggestions to optimize an algorithm, identify any issues, or improve the documentation, please fork the repository and submit a pull request.
 Alternatively, you can also open an issue to start a discussion about the potential improvement.